Gravitation3D Tips and Troubleshooting

 The reason is that though a larger time step will appear to speed things

 up, it also makes the calculations less accurate and your system more unstable.
-Tip: Hacking the Definition File You

 are encouraged to muck with the saved Gravitation3D files using a text editor!